Mercy (Madame Monsieur song): Composition

 "Mercy" was written and produced by Émilie Satt and Jean-Karl Lucas.
 The song is about a girl named Mercy who was born to Nigerian refugees on a boat on the Mediterranean Sea in the midst of the European migrant crisis.

 A Nigerian refugee woman named Taiwo Yussif went into labor while on board of the immigration rescue ship L'Aquarius operated by the humanitarian organization SOS Méditerranée.
 As the boat made its way to the port of Catania, in Sicily, Yussif delivered an eight-pound baby girl on 21 March 2017, and she named her Mercy.
 "Those people were so kind to me," she'd later say of the crew on board the ship.
 "I saw a lot of people dying in the sea, it was so difficult for me.
 I thank God to be alive with Mercy."
-On that same day, and Madame Monsieur were in a Paris recording studio working on their debut album.
+On that same day, Madame Monsieur were in a Paris recording studio working on their debut album.
 "We were just chilling on Twitter and we found this picture of this baby born fifteen minutes earlier," said vocalist Émilie Satt.
 "It came so hard and so strong into our hearts that after a few minutes we thought maybe we should try to translate this emotion into a song."

 The song is a play with words using the French word "merci" meaning "thanks" but also "mercy" like the English word and first name.